stevekwan/best-practices/javascript/gotchas.md

 In the above example, we don't even need to give the function a name!
 Instead, we execute it once with the () at the end, and forget about it.
 Nobody can ever reference the function again, but _it still exists_.
 And if someone clicks that button, it will still work!

 ### Why does JavaScript have so many different ways to do the same thing?
 Because JavaScript is a poorly designed language in a lot of ways.
-Your best guide to muddle through it is to read [JavaScript: The Good Parts, by Douglas Crockford](http://www.amazon.ca/JavaScript-Good-Parts-Douglas-Crockford/dp/0596517742).
+Your best guide to muddle through it is to read [JavaScript: The Good Parts, by Douglas Crockford][good-parts].
 He clearly outlines which pieces of the language you should ignore.

 <!--
 ### Script tags in wrong place...one-pass